Each person's financial goals are unique, but they all take a lot of work to realize.

 Congratulations!
 You've done the legwork, due diligence, and the interviewing,… not it's time to take action to find the financial planner for you.
 That's right—it's appointment time—and your first opportunity to start making your money work for you!

 The key to meeting with your financial planner is to ensure you're prepared, so you don't waste your time or theirs.
-Embark on that first meeting armed with the background and details the financial advisor will need to help get started drafting a sound financial plan.
+Embark on that first meeting armed with the background and details the financial advisor asks for.
+This will need to help get started drafting a sound financial plan.

 The bottom line: A financial planner can get you where you want to go